Christian M. 7 min read

 Fibre-to-the-Cabinet (FTTC)

-FTTC broadband is a part-copper wire, part-fibre optic connection that leverages the ubiquity of telephony cables with the speed of fibre.
-It remains relevant in underserved areas like rural zones where full-fibre (FTTP) may remain unavailable.
-Read our FTTP vs FTTC article to understand the differences.
+FTTC broadband is a part-copper wire, part-fibre optic connection (also known as SoGEA broadband) that leverages the ubiquity of telephony cables with the speed of fibre.
+It remains relevant in underserved areas like rural zones where full fibre (FTTP) may remain unavailable.

 FTTC inherits many of the vulnerabilities of ADSL because the section between the premises and the street cabinet is still covered in copper wires and has new ones related to the telephony-fibre intersection: